ilya-a-sergeyev/go-sctp/README.md

 The [SCTP examples repository](https://github.com/cyberroadie/sctp-examples) contains working examples and instructions to test SCTP.
 It has TCP examples to compare with.

-## Questions
+## Have fun!
-Any questions drop me an email [ovanac01 at mail.bbk.ac.uk] or tweet #cyberroadie
+Any questions drop me an email 'ovanac01 at mail.bbk.ac.uk' or tweet #cyberroadie

-Have fun!
-[Olivier Van Acker]
+Olivier Van Acker

+### Below this line is the official Go README documentation

 # The Go Programming Language